brittpinder/ios-reference/swift/initialization/README.md

 var juice = ShoppingListItem(name: "Juice", quantity: 2)
 var unknown = ShoppingListItem(quantity: 4)
 ```
-> Note: When you omit properties in a memberwise initializer, the remaining properties still need to be provided in order
+> Note: When you omit properties in a memberwise initializer, the remaining properties still need to be provided in the order in which they are declared

 <br/>